 Setting up the Chamberlain MYQ Home Bridge is as easy as plugging it in, downloading the Chamberlain MyQ® app for your iPhone or Android phone or tablet and creating a MyQ® account.
+Installing it took us far less time than your yearly garage door maintenance.
 Once you enter your MyQ® Chamberlain login, you can then connect to your MyQ® Bridge.
 Your MyQ® enabled door opener or MyQ® light will show up as a connected device and you’re instantly set to open or close your doors.

 If you already own the MyQ Internet Gateway, all you need to do is plug the MyQ® Home Bridge in and when you first connect to it, the MyQ® Home Bridge will pull all the information for the devices directly from the old Gateway.
 Once that is done, you can disconnect the old MyQ® Internet Gateway since the Home Bridge will fully replace it.

-Note: When first connecting the MyQ® Home Bridge, ensure that your router is broadcasting in 2.4 GHz mode and that the smartphone you’re using is also on the same 2.4 Ghz channel.
+Note: When first connecting the MyQ® Home Bridge, ensure that your router (we use a TP Link Archer router) is broadcasting in 2.4 GHz mode and that the smartphone you’re using is also on the same 2.4 Ghz channel.
 At home we use the 2.4 GHz as well as 5 GHz frequency and my iPhone on 5 GHz couldn’t see the Home Bridge until I reconnected it on the 2.4 GHz.
 Once it was setup, I could still control it via 5 GHz so it’s only a temporary step.

 Once you have your MyQ® Home Bridge connected to your network, you can then choose to include the MyQ® hub into Apple Home and your devices will show up there as well.
 At that point you can control your MyQ® devices directly via Siri® voice, via the Apple Home app or the MyQ® app.
 With Apple HomeKit™, you can even control everything from Nest® Thermostats to coffee machines.